 The Photographer’s Ephemeris also includes an iOS and Android version.

 Here is a list of buildings and structures around the world for your inspiration.
-There are many different styles of building and the way they have been photographed.
+There are many different styles of building and the way they were photographed.

 Post-Processing Architecture Photography